HirofumiTsuda/blog/content/posts/snowflake2/index.md

 Finally, the minimum duration is 1 minute.
 If you don't use a warehouse for less than 1 minute, it is considered that you use that warehouse for 1 minute.
 Therefore it is necessary to pay attention to execute a query taking short time.

+## Local Cache at Warehouse

+A warehouse has its own local cache.
+When a query is processed intermediated results are put on the cache.
+Those data are used for processing queries and that leads to achieve faster processing than one without using any cache (cold-start).
+Those data on a cache gets invalid when the warehouse turns off.

+## Conclusion

+It is important to know about warehouses to guess costs mainly incurred for snowflake.

+Abstracts of two architectures have been seen so far.
+The remaining `Database Storage` architecture would be shown next.